joaovitor2107/graduation/README.md

 This repository contains a collection of code assignments and projects completed during my Computer Science degree.
 Each project represents practical implementations of various concepts learned throughout the coursework.

 ## Repository Structure
-Projects are organized by course/semester to maintain clarity and make navigation easier.
+Projects are organized by course to maintain clarity and make navigation easier.
 Feel free to explore and use these implementations as reference material.

 ## Note
 * These projects were created for educational purposes